 Feelings of weakness or tiredness

 Asthma is the leading cause of chronic illness in children.
-It affects over 9% of children in the United States and, for unknown reasons, is steadily increasing.
+It affects about 7 million children in the United States and, for unknown reasons, is steadily increasing.
 Asthma can begin at any age (even in the very elderly), but most children have their first symptoms by age 5.

 There are many risk factors for developing childhood asthma.
 These include: